microsoft/scitt-ccf-ledger/DEVELOPMENT.md

 ./run_unit_tests.sh
 ```

-The functional tests can be run with:
+All functional tests can be run with:

 ```sh
 ./run_functional_tests.sh
 ```

+Specific functional test can also be run by passing additional `pytest` arguments, e.g. `./run_functional_tests.sh -k test_use_cacert_submit_verify_x509_signature`

 Note: the functional tests will launch their own CCF network on a randomly assigned port.
 You do not need to start an instance beforehand.